September 28, 2022 Important Update on LRAP

-OverviewStarting Thursday, October 7, 2021 at 9 a.m., applications will be accepted for the Landlord Rental Assistance Program (LRAP) which provides rental assistance for landlords whose tenants are unwilling to apply for the Emergency Rental Assistance Program (ERAP), including where the tenant has left the rental property.
+OverviewApplications for LRAP were accepted from Thursday, October 7, 2021 at 9 a.m. through November 21, 2021 at 5 p.m.
+LRAP provides rental assistance for landlords whose tenants were unwilling to apply for the Emergency Rental Assistance Program (ERAP), including where the tenant has left the rental property.
 Assistance may be provided for households with rent up to 150 percent of the Fair Market rent (FMR) for the county where the property is located.

 Landlords who rent out unit(s) located in New York State are eligible for LRAP if they meet the following criteria: